 Schema updates are also known as data definition language (DDL) changes.
-You can track operations that create, delete, or modify the schema objects in instance database.
+You can track operations that create, delete, or modify the schema objects in database instances.
 In your application code, you need to implement filtering on the data updates to identify schema updates.

 - Data updates:

 Data updates are also known as data manipulation language (DML) changes.
 You can track data updates of a selected object, including the INSERT, DELETE, and UPDATE operations.

 You can enable change tracking for the following types of objects: